 Daniel Craig is back in Tom Ford for Skyfall, which will be released 26 October later this year.
 Jany Temime, known for the Harry Potter films, is reported to be the costume designer, and she is dressing Bond in a much more modern direction than we’ve seen in recent years.
 Though the narrow lapels and narrow tie may resemble 1960′s suits, the cut and fit of the suit follows the trends of the past few years, trends that were avoided in Quantum of Solace most likely for fear of dating the film.
 The cut and fit of Daniel Craig’s suits that we’ve seen so far in the released images from Skyfall shows a suit that is a size too small on Daniel Craig.
 The jacket is too tight through the body and sleeves and too short (it doesn’t completely cover his buttocks), whilst the flat-front trousers are also too tight and have a very low rise.
 It’s the complete opposite of Timothy Dalton’s suits in Licence to Kill.
 But Tom Ford gets one thing right that most other current short fashion suits get wrong: the fastening button is still at the waist and isn’t pushed up 3 inches too high.

 The suit pictured above is charcoal serge with a closely-spaced light blue rope-stripe, and Craig wears a charcoal glen plaid suit in the film.
-The jacket has a padded shoulders and a 3-button front, with narrow lapels that roll gently over the top button.
-The cuffs also have 3 buttons, with the last button left open, flapped pockets and a single vent.
+The jacket has a padded shoulders and a button three front, with narrow lapels that roll gently over the top button.
+The cuffs also have three buttons, with the last button left open, flapped pockets and a single vent.
 Though it has a very fashionable fit, the actual style of the suit—and outfit overall—is very traditional.
 The pale blue poplin shirt is also from Tom Ford and features a tab collar.
 Tom Ford’s tab collars fasten with a stud rather than the more common button or snap fastening.
 Bond has never worn a tab collar before, and its affected look that frames the tie knot probably isn’t something that Ian Fleming would have liked.
 But it’s also a classic style and is always correct with a lounge suit.
 The tie is a grey neat pattern in something similar to a houndstooth check.

 This will probably be the only material this blog will cover on Skyfall until its release in October.

-The tailors on London’s Savile Row and its neighboring streets are known for making many types of shoulders, from Anderson & Sheppard’s sloping shoulders to Huntsman’s strong, built-up shoulders.
+The tailors on London’s Savile Row and its neighboring streets are known for making many types of shoulders, from Anderson & Sheppard’s lightly-padded shoulders to Huntsman’s strong, built-up shoulders.
 But the most popular style seems to be the lightly padded straight shoulder that follows the natural shoulder line.
 They are typically made only as wide as the actual shoulder, though some tailors extend theirs a little to help the sleeve hang straighter.
 Cyril Castle, Roger Moore’s tailor in his first two Bond films, and Dimi Major, George Lazenby’s tailor for Bond, both tailored their suits with this style shoulder.
 Both tailors make their shoulders with minimal roping in the sleevehead.
 The shoulder has a middle-of-the-road look that’s well-suited to most builds.

 The shoulder is the most defining aspect of a suit’s silhouette.
-Shoulders can be padded or unpadded, straight or sloped.
+Shoulders can be padded or unpadded, straight or natural.
 But what is a natural shoulder?
 Neapolitan tailoring probably comes to mind.
 The only thing that all tailors can probably agree on is that a natural shoulder follows the natural shoulder line.

 To some, a natural shoulder has no structure at all, neither padding nor canvas.
 That would follow an unstructured jacket.
 But most jackets have canvassing, and it’s still possible to have a natural shoulder on a canvassed jacket.
 The canvas extends from the shoulder seam down the entire front length of the jacket to give it its shape.* Canvas can be very light and soft, as found in Neapolitan tailoring, or stiff, like in some English tailoring.
 The amount of canvas in the chest and shoulders varies from tailor to tailor and can determine how natural a shoulder is.
 Neapolitan tailors are known for having unpadded shoulders, and traditional American tailoring is known for the same.
 But the English don’t as often get their credit when it comes to unpadded shoulders.